 I use and recommend Namecheap for registering domains

 In terms of price your standard dot com domain name is going to be around $10.
-Namecheap offers free WhoIsGuard for the first year and I recommend checking that box so you don’t get all sorts of junk mail in your post office box, and it’s less than $3 per year to renew that layer of privacy protection along with your domain name.
+Namecheap offers free WhoIsGuard and I recommend checking that box to activate that layer of privacy protection along with your domain name so you don’t get all sorts of junk mail in your post office box.

 You spent some time thinking about what you wanted your URL to be, now it’s time to check and see if it’s actually available to register, which you can do right from Namecheap’s homepage.
 Just type it in the big box and click the search icon.